 US employers add 528,000 jobs; unemployment falls to 3.5%

-WASHINGTON — Defying anxiety about a possible recession and raging inflation, America’s employers added a stunning 528,000 jobs last month, restoring all the jobs lost in the coronavirus recession.
-Unemployment fell to 3.5%, lowest since the pandemic struck in early 2020.
+WASHINGTON — America’s employers added a stunning 528,000 jobs last month despite raging inflation and anxiety about a possible recession, restoring all of the positions lost in the coronavirus recession.
+Unemployment fell to 3.5%, the lowest level since the pandemic struck in early 2020.

-July’s job creation was up from 398,000 in June and the most since February.
+There were 130,000 more jobs created in July than there were in June, and the most since February.

-The surprisingly strong jobs numbers will undoubtedly intensify the debate over whether the U.S. is in a recession or not.
+Friday's surprisingly strong report will undoubtedly intensify the debate over whether America is in a recession or not.

 The Labor Department also revised May and June hiring, saying an extra 28,000 jobs were created in those months.
 Job growth was especially strong last month in the healthcare industry and at hotels and restaurants.